Tech tips & other words

 dscacheutil -flushcache;sudo killall -HUP mDNSResponder

-From terminal, enter:
+From the terminal, enter:

 nc -v portquiz.net 443